How Do We Create Real & Measurable Change?

 Understanding The Internal & External Circumstances

 The operational environment has both internal and external circumstances that affect your business.
-We look at how business processes function and if they are suitable
+We look at how business processes function and if they are suitable to delivering a customer-centric output, as well as what changes need to be made to make it customer-centric.

 - To what extent do any of the external factors impact the business?